A task is a single thing that can be done in one step.

 For each option you can decide whether and when the recurrence should end.
 The available options are:

-The currently active version of the recurring task is called a master task.
+The active version of a recurring task is called the master task.

-When your task renews, Nozbe will create a history task for the last completed occurrence.
-It contains snapshots of all pinned comments from the master task (for example, the state a checklist was in before the task was completed), and from normal comments added between last renewal and previous one.
-This way, you can see what was the state of the task when it was last completed.
-You can access the history task via completed tasks list in the appropriate project, or in the calendar.
+When a recurring task renews, Nozbe creates a history task - the last completed version of that task.
+The history task includes snapshots of all comments from the previous master task, preserving their final state (such as the status of a checklist when the task was completed).
+This lets you see the exact state of the task at the last completion.
+You can find history tasks in the completed tasks list for each project or in the calendar.

 If your recurring task has a comment with a checklist, its state upon the task’s renewal will depend on whether the comment is pinned or unpinned.